Burnsedia/burnsedia.github.io/src/content/blog/Godot-for-Python-Programers.md

 ## Benefits of Using Python with Godot:
 * Ease of Learning: Since GDScript is Pythonic in nature, Python developers will find it relatively simple to pick up and start coding in Godot.

-* Rapid Prototyping: Python is renowned for its rapid development capabilities, and Godot's Python support extends these advantages to game development.
-You can quickly prototype game mechanics and features.

 * Robust Libraries: Godot's Python API provides access to the engine's powerful features, allowing you to create complex and interactive games with ease.

 ## Versatile Game Development